MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptersetlinklayermtusize.md

 The client driver first sets MTU size by calling NetAdapterSetLinkLayerMtuSize from its [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md) implementation.

-The client driver can change the MTU size after returning from [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md) by calling the same API again.
+The client driver can change the MTU size after returning from [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md) by calling this API again.
 Doing so causes all of the adapter's Tx and Rx queues to be recreated.

 Requirements
 ------------